 Not perfect, but it is the most practical solution.
 It also prevents overheating during the summer.

 The reason is practical: It's much easier to install and maintain solar equipment on the wall than on the roof.

 Now prepare the mounting support: attach special hooks to all four corners of the solar collector so that you can hang it on the wall (img.
 16) using 10mm/0.4in screws (img.
 17).
 As a first step, I have placed an empty box on the wall to precisely mark the spot for drilling the air inlet/exhaust junction box.

 Picture 14 Picture 15 Picture 16 Picture 17

 Picture 18 Picture 19 Picture 20

-Finally, we have painted our diy solar panel (matte black) and placed it inside the wooden case.
-The case is covered with poly-carbonate sheet, and thoroughly corked with silicone.
-To prevent bending when the unit is extremely heated during the summer, we have bent the poly-carbonate /plexiglass and made is slightly curved (convex).
+Finally, I painted the solar panel in matte-black and placed it inside the wooden case.
+A polycarbonate sheet, thoroughly corked with silicone, acts as the case cover.
+To prevent bending during the extreme heat throughout the summer, I have bent the polycarbonate/plexiglass and made it slightly curved (convex).

 What Does it Cost to Build Pop Can Solar Panel?

 The following table contains parts needed for assembling soda can DIY solar panels.